Digitalist-Open-Cloud/Matomo-Plugin-ExtraTools/README.md

 ### config:get
 Gets a section config.
+@todo - make this more like config:set - so you have more options.

 ### database:backup
 Backups the db.

+### database:create
+Creates the db defined i config.ini.php.
+Adding the --force flag stops the command for asking questions.

 ### database:drop
 Drops the db defined i config.ini.php - backup first if needed.
+Adding the --force flag stops the command for asking questions.

 ### database:import
-Imports database dump to database defined in config.ini.php.
+Imports database dump to database defined in config.ini.php, so if you already have a installation - it overwrites it.

 ### matomo:install
-Not implemented yet
+Not done yet, so does not work.

 ### matomo:requirements
 Check that all requirements, mandatory and optional, are in place.
-Normally throws a notice for mod pagespeed check.
+Normally throws a notice for mod_pagespeed check.
+@todo: Look into what needs to be done in core for the mod_pagespeed check.

 ## Config
 To set a db backup path, use the console (use the path you desire):